 As a college student, you need to make sure you’re on your game 100 percent of the time.
 So, it’s wise to rely on apps as much as you can in order to succeed.
-Whether you’re getting help taking the best notes ever or need some assistance making a budget for yourself, here’s a list of the 10 best apps you should be using in 2018.
+Whether you’re getting help taking the best notes ever or need some assistance making a budget for yourself, here’s a list of the 10 best apps you should be using.

 Hate taking notes in class?
 Let Evernote make your life easier.
 You can organize your thoughts and notes by each specific class or topic.
 You can also add links, checklists, tables, and attachments to your notes to enhance your info.
 Evernote even lets you include handwritten notes, so you can search all of the info you have (whether it’s digital or not).
 Plus, the app makes it super easy to share your notes with your classmates.

 If you need help getting your studies organized, check out this app.
 It allows you to organize your classes and exam schedules to make sure you’re always on top of things.
 There’s even an ability to track your grades and GPS and to send notifications to yourself so you don’t forget upcoming deadlines.
 This app will definitely prevent you from feeling overwhelmed by all the tasks and dates you need to remember!